What is Water Based Ink?

 What is Water Based ink and why do we like to print with it?

 Water based inks are screen-printing inks that are water soluble.
 They differ from traditional plastisol inks in several ways.
-Water-based inks are much thinner and when printed with be absorbed into the fibers of the garment become of part of the shirt.
-This allows garments printed with water-based inks to have little to no feel and retain the garments original flexibility and breathability.
-Water-based ink print should also last as long as the garment they are printed on.
+Water based inks are much thinner and when printed with, will be absorbed into the fibers of the garment, becoming one with the shirt.
+This allows garments printed with water based inks to have little to no feel and retain the garments original flexibility and breathability.
+Water based ink prints should also last as long as the garment they are printed on.
 Plastisol is much thicker and sits on top of the garments fibers.
-This causes it the garment to lose breathability and some flexibility.
-Plastisol ink has a shorter longevity and over time will crack and peel.
-Water-based inks also allow greater ability to print fine detail, especially with multiple color designs.
+This causes the garment to lose breathability and some flexibility.
+Plastisol ink has a shorter longevity and will crack and peel over time.
+Water based inks also allow greater ability to print fine detail, especially with multiple color designs.

 Looking for an even softer feel?
 Learn more about discharge inks and how they give that super soft, lightweight, breathable feel.